-Plan for 2015
+Plan for 2016

-At Standard Chartered, we believe that building winning partnerships means building better communities.
+At Standard Chartered, we believe in managing our business and operations to deliver long-term value for our shareholders and society.
+We invest and work closely with our local communities to promote social and economic development.
 As a partner to communities in need, Standard Chartered leads by example in Corporate Social Responsibility ("CSR").
-Through our Seeing is Believing project in partnership with the Malaysian Medical Association Foundation Eye Fund, we have restored sight to over 1,000 Malaysians suffering from preventable blindness.
-Through our Living with HIV project in partnership with the Ministry of Health, Malaysian AIDS Council and AIESEC, we have raised awareness of HIV AIDS and safe practices to a wide cross section of the Malaysian society, our staff and our business partners.
-With the focus of developing a financial literate community, The Bank reached out to over 100,000 students and youth across Malaysia through the Financial Education Programme.
+Through our Standard Chartered Foundation and Seeing is Believing project in collaboration with the Malaysia Ministry of Health, Standard Chartered Cataract Lens Programme was launched aiming to assist underprivileged cataract patients.
+Through this programme, we have restored sight to over 4,000 Malaysians suffering from preventable blindness.
+Since 2003, our Living with HIV project in partnership with the Ministry of Health, Malaysian AIDS Council and AIESEC, we have raised awareness of HIV AIDS and safe practices to a wide cross section of the Malaysian society, our staff and our business partners.
+With the focus of developing a financial literate community, The Bank reached out to over 120,000 students and youth across Malaysia through the Financial Education Programme.
+The Bank is also the first Bank to adopt and maintain a park under the PEMANDU's Economic Transformation Programme ("ETP") as part of our environment initiatives.